logicplace/pm-dev-docs/hardware/cpu/memory.md

 # Memory

 The Pokémon mini has a 24-bit internal addressing bus.
 The entire bus is decoded, and thus only cartridge memory mirrors.
-Externally, the cartridge bus is only 21 bits wide, so anything at or past $200000 is guaranteed to be a mirror of cartridge memory.
+Externally, the cartridge bus is only 21 bits wide (11+2 physically), so anything at or past $200000 is guaranteed to be a mirror of cartridge memory.

 | Start   | End     | Size    | Description                    |
 | ------- | ------- | ------- | ------------------------------ |